shalivan/shalivan.github.io/_posts/PSY/18-01-Cognition.md

 ## answering easier question

-u have intuitive opiniosn for all before u will analyze it
+u have intuitive opinions for all before u will analyze it

 5:00:00 LISTA !!!!!!!!!!!!!!